 - <1> Section 1.6: For Windows Vista and Windows Server 2008, support for the client-side elements of this protocol is available only via the optional installation of the Background Intelligent Transfer Service (see [MC-BUP]) via Windows Management Framework.
-Support for the server-side elements of this protocol is not available for Windows Vista or Windows Server 2008. - <2> Section 1.7: HTTP/1.1 clients in Windows set the PeerDist version parameter to 1.1 except for clients in Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2 that set the PeerDist version parameter to 1.0.
-HTTP/1.1 clients in Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2, Windows 10, and Windows Server 2016 set the PeerDist version parameter to 1.1. - <3> Section 1.7: HTTP/1.1 servers in Windows Server 2008 R2 set the PeerDist version parameter to 1.0.
-Otherwise, HTTP/1.1 servers in Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016servers set the PeerDist version parameter to 1.1 when responding to a client that specified a PeerDist version parameter equal to 1.1 and set the PeerDist version parameter to 1.0 when replying to a client that specified a PeerDist version parameter equal to 1.0. - <4> Section 3.1.4: HTTP/1.1 clients in Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2 operating system, Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2, Windows 10, and Windows Server 2016 use the PeerDist content encoding for GET requests only. - <5> Section 3.1.4: HTTP/1.0 clients in Windows Vista, Windows Server 2008, Windows 7, Windows Server 2012, Windows 8.1, Windows Server 2012 R2, Windows 10, and Windows Server 2016 use the PeerDist content encoding for GET requests only.
+Support for the server-side elements of this protocol is not available for Windows Vista or Windows Server 2008. - <2> Section 1.7: In Windows HTTP/1.1 clients-in Windows set the PeerDist version parameter to 1.1 except for clients in Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2 that set the PeerDist version parameter to 1.0. - <3> Section 1.7: HTTP/1.1 servers in In Windows Server 2008 R2 HTTP/1.1 servers set the PeerDist version parameter to 1.0.
+Otherwise, in applicable Windows Server releases HTTP/1.1 servers in Windows servers set the PeerDist version parameter to 1.1 when responding to a client that specified a PeerDist version parameter equal to 1.1 and set the PeerDist version parameter to 1.0 when replying to a client that specified a PeerDist version parameter equal to 1.0. - <4> Section 3.1.4: In Windows HTTP/1.1 clients-in Windows use the PeerDist content encoding for GET requests only. - <5> Section 3.1.4: In Windows HTTP/1.0 clients in Windows use the PeerDist content encoding for GET requests only.

-<6> Section 3.2: In Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016servers, the HTTP/1.1 server sends a PeerDist-encoded response.
+<6> Section 3.2: In applicable Windows serversServer releases, the HTTP/1.1 server sends a PeerDist-encoded response.

-<7> Section 3.2.5.1: The HTTP/1.1 server in Windows Server 2008 R2 operating system uses the algorithms and data structures defined in [MS-PCCRC] to generate the PeerDist Content Information only when it receives an HTTP/1.1 request.
+<7> Section 3.2.5.1: The HTTP/1.1 server inIn Windows Server 2008 R2 operating system the HTTP/1.1 server uses the algorithms and data structures defined in [MS-PCCRC] protocol to generate the PeerDist Content Information only when it receives an HTTP/1.1 request.
 The server runs the algorithms asynchronously, and therefore it does not use the PeerDist encoding for the response to the request that triggered the execution of the algorithms.
 Similarly, the server does not use the PeerDist encoding for any HTTP/1.1 requests for the same content that are received during the execution of the algorithms on that content.
 However, after the algorithms have completed and the PeerDist Content Information has been generated for that content, the server will respond to requests for the same content with the PeerDist Content Information for that content.

-<8> Section 3.2.5.1: The HTTP/1.1 server in Windows Server 2008 R2 sends the "Connection" header field with a value of "close" if the HTTP request is a range retrieval request, and the total length of the full entity-body is greater than 1 megabyte.
+<8> Section 3.2.5.1: The HTTP/1.1 server in In Windows Server 2008 R2 the HTTP/1.1 server sends the Connection header field with a value of "close" if the HTTP request is a range retrieval request, and the total length of the full entity-body is greater than 1 megabyte.

-<9> Section 3.2.5.1: The HTTP/1.1 server in Windows Server 2008 R2 does not send the "Connection" header field with a value of "close" if the HTTP/1.1 client is "Microsoft BITS".
+<9> Section 3.2.5.1: The HTTP/1.1 server in In Windows Server 2008 R2 the HTTP/1.1 server does not send the Connection header field with a value of "close" if the HTTP/1.1 client is "Microsoft BITS".